shahid9153/pixly/README.md

 Pixly uses a layered strategy to infer the current game:
 - **Process Detection**: Scans running processes for known executables
 - **Screenshot Context**: Uses recent screenshot metadata (app/window) when available
-- **Manual Override**: Detects game mentions in the user’s message (e.g., “I’m playing Minecraft”)
+- **Manual Override**: Detects game mentions in the user's message (e.g., "I'm playing Minecraft")

-The detection result is passed into the RAG layer to scope retrieval to the active game’s knowledge base.
+The detection result is passed into the RAG layer to scope retrieval to the active game's knowledge base.

 ## 🔌 API Surface (Selected)